 dotnet migrate path/to/global.json

-Migrate only the current project and no project to project dependencies and use a specific SDK version:
+Migrate only the current project and no project-to-project (P2P) dependencies.
+Also, use a specific SDK version:

 dotnet migrate -s -v 1.0.0-preview4